PERsonalised NUtrition through kitchen Gardens (PERNUG, Project ID 21145

 - develop a Food Questionnaire creator and provide links to useful dietary assessment resources.

 REFRESH Resource Efficient Food and dRink for the Entire Supply cHain” (REFRESH) is an EU research project taking action against food waste.
 26 partners from 12 European countries and China work towards the project’s goal to contribute towards Sustainable Development Goal 12.3 of halving per capita food waste at the retail and consumer level and reducing food losses along production and supply chains, reducing waste management costs, and maximizing the value from un-avoidable food waste and packaging materials.
-FDNC and Prof. Keith Waldron’s team from the IFR Biorefinery Centre are partners in the project and will lead a work package on ‘Valorization of waste streams and co-products’.
+FDNC and Prof. Keith Waldron’s team from the QIB Biorefinery Centre were partners in the project and led a work package on ‘Valorization of waste streams and co-products’.
 Key tasks will be to identify waste streams that have significant environmental impact to enable development of the most effective approaches to ensure that waste streams can be significantly reduced through improved chain management and business and consumer behaviour.
 FDNC’s main role will be to develop a compositional database which provides users with access to biochemical composition of agri-food chain waste streams in order to identify market opportunities.

 Subscribe to the Project Newsletter – To subscribe, click here